jeffminim/RomanizeMe/README.md

 ## 🧐 About <a name = "about"></a>

-A browser extension designed for language learners, with main features including:
+This is a browser extension for language learners with the following main features:

-- Adding romanization to non-Latin scripts
+- Romanize pronunciation of non-Latin scripts
 - Extensible language support architecture
-- Simple and user-friendly interface
+- Simple and easy-to-use interface

 ## 🏁 Getting Started <a name = "getting-started"></a>